Hey Kids (Start Here)

 I just want to look, Newt replies.
 I just need to go there and look.

-How are you going to get to the top, Newton, his brain snaps, sounding just like an extremely pissed off variant of classic Hermann Gottlieb.
-Once you get there what are you going to do?
+How are you going to get to the top, Newton, his brain snaps, sounding like an extremely pissed off variant of classic Hermann Gottlieb.
+Once you get there, what are you going to do?
 If you don’t know, you shouldn’t go.

 “Crap,” he says through clenching teeth, his thoughts, his self, unweaving.
-Sydney glitters bright and recollected in the sun, an illuminated backdrop to a Jaeger that he shouldn’t have the words to name, but does.
-When Mutavore thinks ‘Striker Eureka’ like a Geiszler-flavored tag, Newt is briefly Newt and not in Sydney anymore until he’s Hermann Gottlieb, looking at the papers on his father’s cluttered desk, not looking at his father, no, not that, notthat because he can’t; he’s not certain he’ll withstand this.
-He turns away, his vision blurred, thinking ‘the Wall will fail can they not see that?
-Can they not or will they not,’ before pain without proprioception shrieks through Geiszler’s memory, virescent, agonized, and full of angry longing.
+Sydney glitters bright and recollected in the sun, an illuminated backdrop to a Jaeger he shouldn’t have the words to name, but does.
+When Mutavore thinks “Striker Eureka” like a Geiszler-flavored tag, Newt is briefly Newt and not in Sydney anymore until he’s Hermann Gottlieb, looking at the papers on his father’s cluttered desk, not looking at his father, no, not that, not that, because he can’t; he’s not certain he’ll withstand this.
+He turns away, his vision blurred, thinking, “The Wall will fail can they not see that?
+Can they not or will they not?” before pain without proprioception shrieks through Geiszler’s memory, virescent, agonized, and full of angry longing.

 None of this is Newt, yet this is all he is.

-He snatches back his selfhood by biting down on an accessible edge of fisted fingers.
+He snatches back his selfhood by biting down on the accessible edge of his fisted fingers.

 That hurts enough to ground him in his head.

-Come on, team, he thinks, freaked out, overwhelmed, managing to reassert control and banish the intrusive thoughts of trauma not his own.
+Come on, team, he thinks, freaked out, overwhelmed, reasserting control and banishing the intrusive thoughts of trauma not his own.
 Let’s not do this.
 Whatever this is.
 You guys need to get along.

-It occurs to him that he’s bleeding onto the fisted hand he’s biting.
-It’s slightly confusing; he thinks for a moment he went overboard on the biting, which would be a little too kaijuesque for him to take right now, but no, the blood is nose-derived rather than hand-derived, which is good, which is a win, and he figures that out and then manages to get a handkerchief out of his pocket and clamped to his face before he’s bled all over himself.
+It occurs to him he’s bleeding onto the fisted hand he’s biting.
+It’s confusing; he thinks for a moment he went overboard on the biting, which would be a little too kaijuesque to take right now, but no, the blood is nose-derived rather than hand-derived, which is good, which is a win.
+He figures that out, then manages to get a handkerchief out of his pocket and clamped to his face before he’s bled all over himself.

 So, that’s a win.
 Another win.
 Yup, he’s a winner.
 Dr. Geiszler says no to out-of-control biting, yes to handkerchiefs, no to primitive reflexes, yes to civilization, no to ruining his only acceptable shirt, yes to just sitting here, taking it easy, going for a totally normal cab ride.